 Please note that designer now shows "Design-time usage is not allowed" message.
 This is expected error message because the control library was obfuscated and protected from usage in designer.

 Component designer suppression is automatically applied to Component Model and Windows Forms components defined in class library when design-time protection is on.

 Public API surface is a set of public classes and their members exposed by a class library.
-By default, Eazfuscator.NET preserves public API surface of class library so that it can be consumed by other modules.
+By default, Eazfuscator.NET preserves public API surface of a class library so that it can be consumed by other modules.
 However not all data are needed in runtime.
-For example, method arguments can be renamed to obfuscated titles without loosing runtime functionality.
+For example, method parameters can be renamed to obfuscated titles without loosing runtime functionality.

-What Eazfuscator.NET does is essentially this: it automatically renames method arguments to obfuscated equivalents when design-time protection is on.
+What Eazfuscator.NET does is essentially this: it automatically renames method parameters to obfuscated equivalents when design-time protection is on.
 This process is called public API surface shrink.
 It allows to achieve better obfuscation coverage.